jayanthkodurkumar/doubtsFlow/README.md

 # DOUBTSFLOW

-*DoubtsFlow* is a mobile application designed to simplify and speed up the process of resolving academic doubts, replacing the need for platforms like Discord.
+*DoubtsFlow* is a mobile application designed to simplify and speed up the process of resolving academic doubts.
 The app creates a dedicated space for students to post their questions and receive answers from peers and experts within the community.

 ## Key Features